-Rhode Island Paid Sick and Safe Leave Law Goes into Effect July 1
+Paid Sick and Safe Leave Law Impacts Covered Rhode Island Employers

 The legislation explicitly states that no municipality shall establish, mandate, or otherwise require an employer to provide paid sick leave benefits in excess of those required under the HSFWA.
 Also, employers are not prohibited from offering a paid sick and safe leave time policy that provides greater rights or benefits than those provided for in the HSFWA.

 Employees are protected from adverse action including retaliation for exercising their rights under the Healthy and Safe Families and Workplace Act.